rahamanatiq/Rock_Paper_Scissors_Game/README.md

 ## To-Do / Future Ideas

-Add sound effects for winning or losing
+1. Add sound effects for winning or losing

-Add animation for hand selection
+2. Add animation for hand selection

-Add difficulty levels
+3. dd difficulty levels

+## License
+This project is licensed under the MIT License.